-If any livers are too thick, use a fork to flatten the liver slightly.
+If any chicken livers are too thick, use a fork to flatten the liver slightly.

 The one-pound tub of chicken livers was divided between three trays.
 I put the trays in the dehydrator and cooked them for nearly four hours.
 Halfway through the cooking process, I switched the tray order.
 (Your own cooking time will vary with your dehydrator.)

 If you don’t have a dehydrator, you can make these in the oven on its lowest temperature setting, baking on a lightly greased cookie sheet, flipping the chicken livers halfway through the cooking.